 The Cybersecurity Trade-Offs of Convenience

 The trend toward convenience has undeniably produced more programmers and more software, but it has also distanced developers from the machinery beneath.
-That distance introduces three major vulnerabilities.
+That distance introduces four major vulnerabilities.

 Slower Code